Sarsawa: Transport

-Sarsawa is located in the state of Uttar Pradesh in India, about 98 mi (157 km) north of New Delhi, the country's capital.
+Sarsawa is located in the state of Uttar Pradesh in India, about 94.6mi (152km) north of New Delhi, the country's capital.
 Saharanpur Bus Stand provides interstate bus services to several cities of Uttar Pradesh, Uttarakhand, Haryana, Punjab and Delhi.

 Jolly Grant Airport, Dehradun, and Chandigarh Airport, Chandigarh, are the nearest airports to Sarsawa, though Sarsawa Air Force Station is used for some VIP transport.

 Sarsawa railway station situated on Moradabad–Ambala line having railway services to numerous major cities across the country.